 Best for dining: Capital One SavorOne Cash Rewards Credit Card

-While its 3% cash-back rewards on dining equals that of some competitors, the fact that this card also has 3% back on theaters, concerts and sporting events makes it the perfect card for a night out.
+While its 3% cash-back rewards on dining equals that of some competitors, the fact that this card also has 3% back on theaters, concerts and sporting events (and up to 8% on some tickets bought directly through Capital One) makes it the perfect card for a night out.
 Its generous intro offer gives it a slight edge over the competition too.

 - 3% back on dining and entertainment, select streaming services and grocery stores (excluding superstores like Walmart® and Target®)